By JIM THOMAS -- Soft Serve News, Posted: May 14, 2015

 Get Aurora Alerts customized for your location.

-NOAA estimates the CME or a high speed solar wind stream currently headed towards Earth might produce a Kp number of 5 (Minor), but that's never fully known until it hits Earth.
+NOAA estimates the CME or a high speed solar wind stream currently headed towards Earth might produce a Kp number of 5 (minor storm), but that's never fully known until it hits Earth.

 Minor storm watches such as this one imply a harder-to-predict, glancing Earth blow and historically only attain the 5 Kp mark 50% of the time.
 The other 50% of the time the storm does not reach that level.